1.0 Introduction

 Click BACK TO KEYS to navigate back.

-Total number of vulnerable accounts.
+Total number of Vulnerable accounts.
 Click the accounts count to navigate to the accounts list.

-Total number of vulnerable regions.
+Total number of Vulnerable regions.
 Click the regions count to navigate to the regions list.

-Total number of vulnerable keys.
+Total number of Vulnerable keys.
 Click the keys count to navigate to the keys list view.

-7.2.2 PQC Vulnerability by Services – AWS Connection
+5.2.2 PQC Vulnerability by Services – AWS Connection

 The PQC Vulnerability by Services Sunburst chart visually represents the distribution of services across various levels of PQC readiness within your AWS connection.

-Figure 12: AWS PQC vulnerability by services
+Figure 17: AWS PQC vulnerability by services

 The chart displays the following hierarchical structure and interactive features: